-How Melting Permafrost Is Beginning to Transform the Arctic
+How Thawing Permafrost Is Beginning to Transform the Arctic

 Wilcox bores steel probes — as many as 3,000 one recent summer — into the ground to determine the depths of ground thaw.
 Arduous as that is, Niels Weiss, a postdoctoral fellow working with Marsh, has a much tougher time hammering into the solid ice to get the sample he needs to determine how much and what kind of organic material is contained in the permafrost.
 Weiss has conducted permafrost research in Siberia, Scandinavia, and Canada, and he and others have found that carbon storage and the ways gas is released from these ecosystems depend on a variety of factors such as soil composition, groundwater flow, and whether trees, shrubs, or grasses are predominant.
 What’s clear, he says, is that even in the coldest places in the Arctic, permafrost is thawing at accelerating rates.

-Although much remains to be discovered about the impacts of melting permafrost in the region, Marsh says one thing is becoming increasingly clear: In the coming decades, the tundra landscape will look much different than it does now.
+Although much remains to be discovered about the impacts of thawing permafrost in the region, Marsh says one thing is becoming increasingly clear: In the coming decades, the tundra landscape will look much different than it does now.

 That change was evident as we bushwhacked through 8-foot-high willows en route to retrieve a water gauge swept away during the spring flood.
 Thirty years ago, lichen and sedges dominated this landscape.
 Today, willows and shrubs are proliferating across the tundra.
 Abundant caribou once fed on the lichen, their numbers on the Tuktoyaktuk Peninsula hitting 3,000 in 2006.
 Now, only half that number remain.